vhacman/GenerationStudyJavaCourse/docs/04-advanced-projects/brianza-taxi.md

 ## Learning Objectives

-Students learn how to build a simple transactional system with calculation logic, implement template-based file generation, handle multiple input parameters, perform financial calculations, and create formatted output documents.
+This project helps to learn how to build a simple transactional system with calculation logic, implement template-based file generation, handle multiple input parameters, perform financial calculations, and create formatted output documents.
 The project demonstrates practical real-world application of basic programming concepts in a service-oriented context.